 Vitamin D helps to transport glucose (blood sugar) into cells, where it can be burned as energy, instead of stored inside fat cells.
 It also improves insulin sensitivity.18,19

 People with low levels of Vitamin D may have abnormally high levels of PTH (parathyroid hormone) – a hormone known to trigger reactions that signal to fat cells, “Store more fat!” rather than to release it for energy.20

 Low levels of Vitamin D may also lead to an increase in cravings as it inhibits leptin.
 Leptin is another weight loss hormone responsible for signaling the brain when you are full and to stop eating.21,22

 Adding a Vitamin D supplement to your current diet may help cut holiday cravings for high-carbohydrate or sugary foods because of its ability to influence weight loss hormones so effectively.23,24

 Supplement for Success

-Don’t let holiday weight loss goals hold you back from enjoying all of the wonderful treats at the table.
-Just keep a few of these supplements around to cut cravings and remember to limit portion size!
+Don’t let holiday weight loss goals hold you back from enjoying all of the wonderful holiday treats you crave.
+Just keep a few of these supplements around to curb cravings and remember to limit portion size!
 And finally, don’t forget those digestive enzyme supplements—especially before a party—to keep your system running smoothly with all those rich foods.

 *Always check with your own doctor if you’re unsure about taking new supplements.